Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 ## Prerequisites

-Please refer to each chapter's subfolder for prerequisites.
+Please refer to each chapter's sub-folder for prerequisites.

-We highly recommend getting familiar with the following *basic sign-in* examples and documents first in order to easily grasp the naunces that the **multi-tenant** app development scenario will present:
+We highly recommend you first getting familiar with the following *basic sign-in* examples and documents.
+This will help you easily grasp the various aspects that the **multi-tenant** app development scenario will present:

 1. [A JavaScript SPA calling the Microsoft Graph using msal.js](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2)
 1. [An Angular SPA that signs-in  users with Azure AD and calls a protected ASP.NET Core web API](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi)
 1. [Tenancy in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps)
 1. [Applications and Service Principals](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals)
 1. [Azure Active Directory Consent Framework](https://docs.microsoft.com/azure/active-directory/develop/consent-framework)

+> A recording of a Microsoft Identity Platform developer session that covered this topic of developing a multi-tenant app with Azure Active Directory is available at [Develop multi-tenant applications with Microsoft identity platform](https://www.youtube.com/watch?v=B416AxHoMJ4).

 ## Setup